ClusterWS/cWS/README.md

 </p>

-<i>This module is modified version of the uWebsockets with some minor twiks in C++ code and complete rewrite of JS code.</i>
+<i>This module is modified version of the uWebsockets with some minor tweaks in C++ code and complete rewrite of JS code.</i>

 **Please consider to support ClusterWS development:**
 - [Become a Backer on Patreon](https://www.patreon.com/clusterws)